 - Introduce precise, knowledgeable claim(s), establish the significance of the claim(s), distinguish the claim(s) from alternate or opposing claims, and create an organization that logically sequences claim(s), counterclaims, reasons, and evidence.

-- Use words, phrases, and clauses as well as varied syntax to link the major sections of the text, create cohesion, and clarify the relationships between claim(s) and reasons, between reasons and evidence, and between claim(s) and counterclaims.
+- Use words, phrases, clauses, and varied syntax to link the major sections of the text, create cohesion, and clarify the relationships between claim(s) and reasons, between reasons and evidence, and between claim(s) and counterclaims.

 Write a social commentary that takes the form of a process.

 We extensively brainstormed social issues/situations and process writing forms in class.
-Social issues included things like: family dynamics/sibling rivalries, report card season, smart phone use, sports team/club/group hierarchies, college applications, and other topics.
+Social issues included family dynamics/sibling rivalries, report card season, smartphone use, sports team/club/group hierarchies, college applications, and other topics.

 Would you use this assignment in your class?
 What other creative ways do you teach argument writing?
 We’d love to hear from you in the comment section below!

-Visit our site for more helpful writing products!
+Visit our store for more helpful writing products!